Leo Egger

 Leo Egger is a director and playwright interested in make-believe.
 He is the Founding Artistic Director of the Eno River Players, a NYC theater company devoted to classical theater and original adaptations.

 He has directed numerous classics (by Gogol, Williams, Shakespeare, and more) as well as, occasionally, new plays.
-He wrote, directed, and produced original adaptations of Bulgakov’s Dead Souls, Plato’s dialogues, and, most recently, Robert Burton’s The Anatomy of Melancholy, coauthored with Charlie Mayhew.
+He wrote, directed, and produced original adaptations of Bulgakov’s Dead Souls, Plato’s dialogues, and, with Charlie Mayhew, Robert Burton’s The Anatomy of Melancholy and The Book of the Twelve from the Bible.

 Born and raised in Durham, NC, Leo studied at the Durham School for the Arts and Yale University.